sebastianjnuwu/KellyWorld/README.md

 yarn start
 ```

+# Contributing

+Contributors can also help develop this project through [PR](https://github.com/sebastianjnuwu/KellyWorld/pulls), your contribution helps improve code and implement new things!

 # License

 This repository is [licensed](https://www.apache.org/licenses/LICENSE-2.0) to protect users and Contributors, we are following all discord [terms and services](https://discord.com/terms) also [Discord Privacy Policy.](https://discord.com/privacy)